Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement

-The acceptor implementation receives as a input a set of learner socket addresses and an address to communicate on.
+The acceptor implementation receives as input a set of learner socket addresses and an address to communicate on.
 It creates a fresh socket, binds it to the address, and allocates two local references to keep track of its current ballot and last accepted value.
-In a loop, it listens for the two different kind of messages that it may receive from the proposers.
+In a loop, it listens for the two different kinds of messages that it may receive from the proposers.
 Given a phase one message, it only considers the message if the ballot is greater than its current ballot in which case it responds with its last accepted value.
 Given a phase two message, it only considers the message if the ballot is greater than or equal to its current ballot in which case it accepts the value and broadcasts the fact to all the learners.
-The learner implementation (see \appref{app:paxos}) simply waits for such a message for the same ballot from a majority of acceptors.
+The learner implementation (included in the Appendix) simply waits for such a message for the same ballot from a majority of acceptors.

 The proposer implementation receives as input a set of acceptor socket addresses, a bound socket, a ballot number and a value to (possibly) propose in the ballot.
 First phase is initiated by sending a message to all the acceptors and after receiving a response from a majority of the acceptors it continues to the second phase.
 In the second phase it picks the value of the maximum ballot among the responses; if no such value exist, it picks its own.
 The candidate is finally sent to all acceptors.